30%

 n) The preparation of film production or the post-production takes place in Hungary.
 Awardable points: 3

-A further condition is that the production company must agree to properly list the Hungarian state as a sponsor in the closing credits of the film.
+A further condition is that the production company must agree to properly credit the Hungarian state as a sponsor in the film’s closing credits.

 What Expenses Can Be Included?

-After completing the production budget, Progressive Productions will prepare a statement for the subsidies that can be applied for based on the items in the budget.
-Following that, Progressive Productions will register the production at the National Film Office (submitting the screenplay, budget).
-This organization then will review the budget proposal and will provide an official opinion.
-Registration must be done at least 30 days prior to shooting.
-This of course does not mean that no changes can be made to the budget after the registration, major modifications, however should be avoided.
+Once the production budget is finalized, Progressive Productions will prepare a statement detailing the subsidy-eligible expenses.
+The next step is registering the production with the National Film Office by submitting the screenplay and budget.
+The office will then review the proposal and provide an official opinion.
+Registration must be completed at least 30 days before filming begins.
+This does not mean that the budget cannot be adjusted afterward, but major modifications should be avoided.

-After the start of shooting, the budget will be fine-tuned based on the actual services performed, which will also determine the final amount of the subsidy requested.
-Progressive Productions will be responsible for drawing these funds and transferring them to our partner’s account.
-After that, all expenses (based on actual receipts/invoices) will be reviewed once more by the National Film Office.
-After the audit, the office will issue the certificate for the subsidy.
+Once filming starts, the budget will be refined based on actual services rendered, which will determine the final subsidy amount.
+Progressive Productions will manage the process of drawing these funds and transferring them to our partner’s account.
+Afterward, all expenses—verified through receipts and invoices—will undergo a final review by the National Film Office.
+Upon completion of this audit, the office will issue the official subsidy certificate.

 When are the Subsidy Funds Transferred?

-Subsidy funds are always transferred posteriorly.
-This means that before shooting begins, our partners must have the full amount of shooting funds at their disposal.
-This amount must be listed as an obligation in the Production Service Agreement that will be presented at the film office.
-(An entirely different regulation applies to those films, in which we participate as a co production partner and not as a service production company; in this case, the subsidy funds can be embedded in the production budget.)
+Subsidy funds are always transferred retrospectively.
+This means that before filming begins, our partners must have the full production budget readily available.
+This amount must be listed as a financial obligation in the Production Service Agreement, which is submitted to the National Film Office.
+(A different regulation applies to films in which we participate as a co-production partner rather than as a service production company; in such cases, the subsidy funds can be integrated into the production budget.)

 Hungary’s Place in the Central European Region

-In summary, this is a very favourable system even by international standards, which can be very attractive to productions of all kinds, especially when paired with Hungary’s experienced professionals and well-equipped studio system.
-Progressive Productions is committed to provide our partners with the best options possible if they pick Hungary.
+In summary, this is a highly favorable system even by international standards, making it an attractive option for all types of productions—especially when combined with Hungary’s experienced professionals and well-equipped studio infrastructure.
+Progressive Productions is dedicated to providing our partners with the best possible solutions when choosing Hungary as their filming destination.